KitronikLtd/Kitronik-Pico-Smart-Air-Quality-Board-MicroPython/README.md

 ```python
  output.registerServo()
 ```
-This process sets the PIO PWM active on the servo pin.
+This process sets the PIO PWM active on the servo pin (**Note:** The servo is registered by default).
 To control the movement of a servo, turning it to a set angle (or controlling the speed/direction of a continuous rotation servo):
 ```python
 output.servoToPosition(degrees)